by Christine Woolstenhulme, QCC, QMCS, CPC, CMRS

 CMS has built-in two types of edits to the NCCI editor;

-# 1 Procedure-to-Procedure (PTP) - Pairs of HCPCS/CPT codes that should NOT be reported together; in other words, a procedure pertaining to an organ that cannot be removed by two different methods such as:
+# 1 Procedure-to-Procedure (PTP) - Pairs of HCPCS/CPT codes that should NOT be reported together; in other words, a procedure pertaining to an organ that cannot be removed by two different methods and should not be billed together unless a modifier is appropriate and allowed (it depends on the situation) such as:

 - Vaginal hysterectomy (e.g. 58293 - Vaginal hysterectomy)